Ethics for Publishing

 Acknowledgements should be added after acceptance and placed right before References.
 This part should not be included in the submission version before acceptance.

-Referencing format for both Turkish and English versions of the manuscript should be APA 6th edition.
+Referencing format for the manuscript should be in APA 6th edition.
 Detailed information is shown in referencing template.